octobercms/docs/backend-relations.md

 `Relation behavior` is a controller modifier used for easily managing complex Model relationships on a page.
-Not to be confused with List relation columns or Form relation fields which only provide simple management.
+Not to be confused with List relation columns or Form relation fields that only provide simple management.
 Relation behavior depends on relation definitions.

 #### Basic structure